NebulaDelta/dream/README.md

-# dream I'm a teen writer and gamer interested in learning how to code for future projects.
+# I'm a teen writer and gamer interested in learning how to code for future projects.